metablaster/WindowsFirewallRuleset/README.md

 Before remote deployment can be performed, remote computer (server) needs to be configured to accept connection, example on how to establish SSL connection as follows:

-- To allow execution, set WinRM service and remote registry on server computer, run:
+- To allow execution, configure WinRM service and remote registry on server computer by running:

+**NOTE:** If using PowerShell core omit `-Protocol HTTPS` from `Enable-WinRMServer`, this will enable both HTTP and HTTPS which is a temporary workaround for compatibility module to work in remote session.

 ```powershell
 # On server computer